UTAustinSPS/data-analysis/data_analysis/_sources/index.rst

 .. sidebar:: Authors

-   The original authors of this document are Evan Ott and Will Beason.
+   The original authors of this textbook are Evan Ott and Will Beason.

 ..
 Here is were you specify the content and order of your new book.